 - Feudal Overlord

-- Golden Age: A localised one in Ireland which saw a huge cultural, religious and artistic flowering thanks to the arrival of monasticism (this where the 'Saints' from an 'Island of Saints and Scholars' comes in.)
+- A localized one in Ireland which saw a huge cultural, religious and artistic flowering thanks to the arrival of monasticism (this is where the 'Saints' from an 'Island of Saints and Scholars' comes in).

 - Here There Were Dragons